Corporate Events & Entertaining » Dinners

 The grand scale and splendour of the Great Hall resembles the Imperial Rome of a Hollywood epic with its splendid black and white marble flooring, echoing the ceiling pattern and decorative stucco work.
 It was based on a Roman Basilica.
 Its purpose, even to this day, is to give welcome to the Duke’s guests.

 The pinky-white and gold State Dining Room features marbles statues representing the mythological gods and goddesses of food and wine.

-The Duke’s Private Dining is a wonderful option for an intimate dinner party of up to 30 guests around the antique mahogany table, and is offered with the neighbouring Green Drawing Room for after dinner coffee and relaxing.
+The Duke’s Private Dining Room is a wonderful option for an intimate dinner party of between 20 and 30 guests around the antique mahogany table, and is offered with the neighbouring Green Drawing Room for after-dinner coffee and relaxing.